 Restart your Computer and see if you are still getting Aw Snap Error in Chrome Browser on your computer.

 The Hardware Acceleration feature in Chrome Browser can cause problems on certain computers.

-Open Chrome Browser > Click on the 3-dots Menu icon > select Settings in the drop-down menu.
-On the next screen, scroll down and click on Advanced.
+1. Open Chrome browser > click on 3-dots Icon and select Settings in the drop-down menu.

 Restart Chrome browser and see if you are able to load the webpage.